cmugpi/cmugpi.github.io/topics/terminal-usage/afs/index.md

 ## ACLs (fs)

 You do not need to memorize this information!
-It's listed here solely for your reference.
+It is listed here solely for your reference.
 {:.ui.info.message}

-It's important to be able to control who can access your files on AFS, and there's a command called `fs` that lets you do this.
+It is important to be able to control who can access your files on AFS, and there is a command called `fs` that lets you do this.

 For more information on any of the following commands, you can always run `fs help <command>` to get help on that fs subcommand.